 Fortunately, there are ways to marry profit with principles, and it’s not a new concept.
 Decades ago, the original ‘ethical’ investments were launched.
 These typically excluded investments in companies whose products people found morally wrong.
 The variety and scope of these investments have expanded rapidly in recent years, with an increasing focus on positive actions taken by companies and an alignment with targets, for instance in respect to climate change, recycling, or social improvement.

 There are also lots of labels used to describe these investments – responsible, sustainable, ethical, green, impact and so on.
 This makes things a little confusing, which is why we have a dedicated section on how to become a responsible investor, covering everything from defining the key terms to providing regular commentary on the major issues shaping the area.

 Responsible Investing considers social and environmental good as well as a financial return.
 It is often used as an umbrella term that encompasses various approaches, most of which involve incorporating Environmental, Social and Governance (ESG) factors in an investment process.

-It encourages corporate behaviour that promotes environmental stewardship, consumer protection and human rights, and typically means considering (and engaging with companies on) key issues such as climate change, labour management, corporate governance, gender diversity and data security, among others.
+But just what is ESG engagement?
+It encourages responsible corporate behaviour that promotes environmental stewardship, consumer protection, and human rights, usually through long-standing dialogue between investors and companies.
+ESG typically means considering (and engaging with companies on) key issues such as: